-In the event of an emergency, students are instructed to contact the appropriate on-site staff immediately.
-The on-site staff in turn will contact a member of the Pace Abroad team, who may contact the student's emergency contact, depending on the situation.
+In the event of an emergency, students are instructed to contact the appropriate on-site program staff immediately.
+The on-site staff in turn will contact a member of the Pace Education Abroad team (in NYC) who may contact the student's emergency contact (depending on the situation).

 If a family member or friend is contacted by a student about an emergency and it is unclear whether or not the on-site staff are aware of the situation, they should call the appropriate Pace Security office:

 - Pleasantville: (914) 773-3400

 Pace Security will then contact the appropriate Pace Education Abroad team member.
 The Pace Security number will be answered 24/7.
 It is important to leave a detailed message with the following information:

 - Your contact information

 - Student's name